RickRinewalt/pipeline/README.md

     * You run the commands from within the Terminal, which is accessible under **View / Terminal**.
     * Now you're basically running.
 Just ask Claude Code to do stuff.
 6. You will need to get familiar and comfortable with working with source control, committing changes to git and syncing to your remote repo on GitHub.

+### ruvnet/claude-flow
+- Follow initial setup instructions here: https://github.com/ruvnet/claude-flow/

+*Note: Ignore if you are using my mac setup, this is installed automatically.*

+### YOLO PROTOCOLS
+- Append contents of `yolo_protocols.md` to your `CLAUDE.md`.
+- Usage: YOLO protocols are carried out on request (read the file for details), protocols currently include:
+  - Work Chunking Protocol (WCP)
+  - Continuous Integration
+  - Continuous Deployment

+*Note: Ignore if you are using my mac setup, this is installed automatically.*